abrahamjuliot/creepjs/README.md

 	* 2 reporters `-16`
 	* 3 reporters `-4`
 	* 4+ reporters is considered a perfect score
-- Unique metrics get 2 weeks to improve their score before auto-deletion
+- Unique data gets 2 weeks to improve its score before auto-deletion

 ### Bot Detection
 Bots leak unusual behavior and can be denied services